Princess Märtha Louise of Norway: First marriage

-On 24 May 2002, Princess Märtha Louise married author Ari Behn (1972–2019) in Trondheim.
+On 24 May 2002, Märtha Louise married author Ari Behn (1972–2019) in Trondheim.
 (Note: born 1972 as Ari Mikael Bjørshol; he later took his grandmother's name.)
-The couple had three daughters: Maud Angelica, Leah Isadora, and Emma Tallulah, none of whom have royal titles.
-The family lived in Islington, London and Lommedalen, Bærum.
-Emma Tallulah Behn is a junior member of the national equestrian team and won a bronze medal during the Norwegian National Horse Jumping Championships in 2021.
+The couple had three daughters: Maud Angelica, a poet and illustrator; Leah Isadora, a beauty entrepreneur; and Emma Tallulah, an equestrian.
+None of the children have royal titles.
+The family lived in Islington, London, and Lommedalen, Bærum.
+Emma is a junior member of the national equestrian team and won a bronze medal at the Norwegian National Horse Jumping Championships in 2021.

 The couple divorced in 2017.
-In 2016, the Royal Court had announced that Märtha Louise and Behn would have joint custody of their three daughters.
-Ari Behn died by suicide on Christmas Day 2019.
+The Royal Court announced that Märtha Louise and Behn would have joint custody of their three daughters.
+Behn died by suicide on Christmas Day 2019.

 Second marriage

 In May 2019, she announced that she was in a relationship with an American citizen, a conspiracy theorist and self-styled shaman named Durek Verrett (born 17 November 1974 as Derek Verrett).
 Verrett was included as one of "20 famous conspiracy theorists" alongside David Icke and Alex Jones in a newspaper article in 2024.
-He has faced strong criticism in Norway and been characterized by Norwegian media and other critics as a conman.
-Together, Märtha Louise and Verrett have organised seminars titled "The Princess and the Shaman," for which they also received widespread criticism.
-Specifically, Verrett has suggested that cancer is a matter of choice and has sold medallions, said to ward off Covid-19, online and without any scientific evidence to support such claims.
+He has faced strong criticism in Norway and been characterised by Norwegian media and other critics as a conman.
+Verrett has suggested that cancer is a matter of choice and has sold medallions said to ward off COVID-19, without any scientific evidence to support such claims.

-Märtha Louise has claimed she can communicate with angels.
 Verrett also claims to have been initiated spiritually by an American woman who calls herself "Princess Susana von Radić of Croatia", whom the fact-checking site Vantrú describes as "a fraud who claims to be a princess."
+Together, Märtha Louise and Verrett have organised seminars titled "The Princess and the Shaman," which also received widespread criticism.

 In June 2022, Märtha Louise announced that she and Verrett were engaged.
 They married in a private ceremony on 31 August 2024 in Geiranger.
-Verrett and Märtha Louise sold the rights to the wedding to a British tabloid.
+Märtha Louise and Verrett sold the rights to the wedding to a British tabloid Hello!.
 Norwegian media described the wedding as "comical" and "embarrassing," sparking outrage over perceived greed and betrayal of Norwegian traditions and the taxpayers who fund the monarchy.
-The decision to conceal themselves in a plastic tent and behind a curtain to prevent anyone but tabloid photographers from "Hello!" magazine from capturing images of their wedding was widely criticized as a display of "shame and greed."
-At the marriage ceremony in 2024, media reported that the king was made to wait in a car for 43 minutes.
-Norwegian media criticized King Harald V for legitimizing and endorsing the exploitation of national values and symbols for Märtha Louise's and Durek Verrett's personal financial gain.
+The decision to conceal themselves in a plastic tent and behind a curtain to prevent anyone but photographers from Hello! magazine from capturing images of the wedding was widely criticised as a display of "shame and greed."
+At the ceremony, media reported that the king was made to wait in a car for 43 minutes.
+Norwegian media criticised Harald for legitimising and endorsing the exploitation of national values and symbols for Märtha Louise and Verrett's personal financial gain.